PyCQA/redbaron/docs/nodes_reference.rst

 PrintNode
 =========

-A node representing a print statement
+A node representing a print statement.

 .. ipython:: python